AustralianBioCommons/how-to-workflowhub-space/pages/new_workflow.md

 ### 4. Add minimum metadata

-The minimum metadata expected for a workflow:
+The minimum metadata expected for a workflow includes:

 | Field                      | Description|
 |----------------------------|--------------------------------------------------------------------|